 Confession.
 I almost didn’t go to Sayulita.
-When I was considering going, everyone I asked about it said it was too crowded and better before the gringos moved in.
-Oops.
-But since I was in Puerto Vallarta, the proximity made going there easy.
+When I was considering going, everyone I mentioned it to said it had changed a lot.
+They said it was too crowded, too commercial and had too many gringos.
+Yikes.
+But since I was already in Puerto Vallarta, the proximity made going there a no brainer.
 I had time so why not spend 48 hours in Sayulita?

-What I found was a total surprise and I enjoyed myself way more than I thought I would.
-I’m sure it has changed a lot, as most towns do when they get noticed.
-For all the changes, Sayulita is still a charming, sleepy real Mexican beach town.
+Surprise!
+It’s adorable!
+I had way more fun than I thought I would.
+In the last decade, I was told it has changed a lot, as most towns do when they get noticed.
+But for all the changes, Sayulita is still a charming, sleepy real Mexican beach town.
 There are surfers and artists and yes, gringos, but cool ones.

-Sayulita is the kind of place where you can dance till three in the morning on a random Wednesday night with people you’ve just met.
-Sayulita is the kind of place where the dogs are allowed in the bars.
-Sayulita is the kind of place where you smell weed all day long.
+Sayulita is the kind of place where you can dance till three in the morning on a random Wednesday night with people you’ve just met and the neighborhood dogs, since they are allowed in the bars and pretty much anywhere else.
+Sayulita the kind of place where you smell weed all day long.
 But Sayulita is also the kind of place that was mourning the people who just died in the bus crash down the highway.

 Welcome to the Sayulita I saw, experienced and loved.
-Here’s my Sayulita guide.
+Here’s my two days in Sayulita recommendations.

 Getting to Sayulita

-Once there, if you plan on doing a little more exploring, you can rent an ATV or a golf cart to get around if you don’t want to walk.
+Once there, it’s easy to explore on foot or you can rent an ATV or a golf cart to get around.
 There are a lot of rental places in town.
 Personally, I just walked everywhere and felt completely safe, even at night.

 I stayed in two different rooms on the third floor (because I extended my time to stay 48 hours in Sayulita).
 Number one and number three.
 Number three had a huge bathtub.
 I was pretty happy about that since the other places I stayed only had showers.